Posted by Chrom Tech on 22nd Oct 2025

 Key Highlights

-• High-Performance Liquid Chromatography (HPLC) stands as a cornerstone analytical technique across diverse scientific fields.
+• High-Performance Liquid Chromatography (HPLC) is a foundational analytical technique used across pharmaceuticals, environmental science, and chemistry.

-• Advanced HPLC techniques, such as reversed-phase and gradient elution, optimize separation resolution for complex mixtures.
+• Advanced techniques like reversed-phase and gradient elution enhance separation efficiency for complex mixtures.

 Introduction